pragmaticslaboratory/fasow/README.md

 The idea of the reflection tower is present in programming languages and allow us to segment a software architecture by abstraction levels of different granularity.
-On this case, the FASOW architecture is segmented by 4 layers (Experiment, Environment, Agent and Actions), where each one handles a specific concern of the Agent Based Models.
+On this case, the FASOW architecture is segmented by 4 levels (Experiment, Environment, Agent and Actions), where each one handles a specific concern of the Agent Based Models.

 ### FASOW Levels